Nurturing investing confidence

 What did they learn that I can share:

 If not confident with investing, using savings to pay extra off the mortgage can be a good strategy.
-However, with some education and sound independent financial advice, there are often more effective ways to use surplus income that lead to possibly bigger and better outcomes.
+However, with some education and sound financial advice, there are often more effective ways to use surplus income that led to possibly bigger and better outcomes.